pschlump/daemon-it/README.md

 to set up a chroot jail, change users and groups to a non-root account, deal with stdin/stdout/stderr so as to create a daemon.

+This also works very nicely for running stuff other than Go as well.

 ## Example